 Component Failure State and Accessibility

-If the Primary level of failures to tolerate is set to 0, a virtual machine object is inaccessible if one of the object's components resides on the failed capacity device.
+If the Number of failures to tolerate is set to 0, a virtual machine object is inaccessible if one of the object's components resides on the failed capacity device.

 Restore the virtual machine from a backup.